-- Job training courses are available for parents
+- Ongoing educational programs and workshops are available for parents

 - All out-of-school programs relate to and support the school's academic program